 Cesar Chavez Spray Pad

 Free to the public, the Cesar Chavez spray pad is the perfect spot to cool off.
-Open weekdays from 10am-5pm, this is perfect for little ones who can’t quite swim yet, but still want to enjoy the water!
+There are dynamic play zones for all ages and a 50-gallon dump bucket.

 Civic Plaza Spray Pad